gilatoes/arduino-optiga-trust-x/README.md

 The Library is equipped with eight examples which can be found on the following path: **File**->**Examples**>**OPTIGATrustX**.

 The following section describe all the examples in detail.

-### helloBootCamp
+### 00.Minimal
-helloBootCamp example helps to verify the I2C host controller board is working by printing some information on the serial monitor and getting keyboard input.
-The default serial monitor is using 115200 baud, 8 bit None parity and 1 stop bit.
-Using other serial terminal program such as Tera Term, the XMC1100 serial port will shows up as "JLink CDC UART Port".
+The minimal example contains less than 10 lines of codes needed for a sketch to compile in the Arduino Software (IDE).
+There are only setup() and loop() methods.

+This is a good time for you to setup the environment.

-From the **File**->**Preferences**, it is useful to enable the "Show verbose output during compilation and upload."
+From the menu, **Preferences**->"Show verbose output during compilation and upload."
 As the compilation and uploading can takes a few minutes enabling verbose output enables monitoring and debugging the software build process.

+With the XMC2Go connected to the host PC, check the device manager for the Port->"JLink CDC UART Port".
+Take note of the communication port number.
+Going back to the Arduino IDE, select from the menu **Tool**->**Port**->Com number from the device manager

+The default serial monitor of all the programs used in this boot camp is 115200 baud, 8 bit None parity and 1 stop bit.
+When the serial monitor is activating the serial monitor, make sure that the baud rate is set correctly.

+Select from the menu **Tool**->**Boards**->**XMC2Go** so that it will select the correct Infineon toolchain used for the software compilation.
+Click on the Verify button and check sketch is compiling using the Infineon toolchain.
+If there is no print message, make sure that you have enabled verbose output.

+Click on the Upload button to download the compiled binary to XMC2Go.

+Click on the Serial Monitor button to show the serial output from XMC2Go.
+If there is no output, make sure that the baud rate is set to 115200 at the bottom of the serial monitor.

+### 01.helloBootCamp
+helloBootCamp example helps to verify that the XMC and Trust X library are compiled correctly.
+Compiling and uploading the code should display both version number of the libraries indicating that the library has been executed correctly.

+### 02.configI2C
+configI2C example is a skeleton program which calls the Trust X I2C library.
+As the I2C is already working on the platform, you will be task to perform certain modification such that you will need to explore the underlying library and its APIs.

-### getUniqueID
+### 03.getUniqueID
 getUniqueID example demonstrate reading of Trust X unique chip ID from data object 0xE0C2.
 The chip ID consists of 27 bytes and can be decoded using the Data structure Coprocessor UID table found in the solution reference manual.

-### getRandom
+### 04.getRandom
 getRandom example uses Trust X to generate true random numbers.
 This example output is configurable for various random numbers length (**16**, **32**, **64**, **128**, **256**).
 High quality random number is very important for cryptography application.

-### getCertificate
+### 05.getCertificate
 getCertificate example reads a digital certificate stored within Trust X data Object 0xE0E0.
 The certificate is encoded in X.509 format and dump out as hex output.
 A X.509 certificate contains a public key and an identity that is signed by Infineon Certificate Authority (CA).
 The certificate can be copy-and-paste into a Hex to Base64 convertor.
 Once the certificate is encoded into Base64 format, it should be enclosed with the following text.